aboggust/shared-interest-interface/README.md

 3. `pip install -e .`
 2. `cd client; npm i; npm run build`

-The distill article is available at `/` while the main demo is available at `/demo`.

 ## Running Locally
 To start the server for development, run: